Tag Archives: John Geering

 My next choice is a character who appeared in the very first edition of Cheeky Weekly, later making the move to Whoopee!
 She was drawn by a favourite OiNK contributor, fellow Northern Ireland native Ian Knox (Roger Rental, He’s Completely Mental).
 Robot Granny was a state-of-the-art mechanical person originally crafted in top secret by a mysterious team of inventors.
 However, people were quite scared of how it looked, so in order to keep it secret and fit in with humans it was disguised as a little old lady.
 The strip started life as ‘Six Million Dollar Gran‘ so no prizes for guessing the influence here.

-It was later renamed again as Gran’s Gang, but here the reprints are from the middle years of the strip and tell the tales of how this seemingly innocent and quiet retiree is just trying to fit in with her much younger friends.
+It was later renamed again as Gran’s Gang, however here the reprints are from the middle years of the strip and tell the tales of how this seemingly innocent and quiet retiree is just trying to fit in with her much younger friends.
 I’ve yet to read any of her stories that don’t raise a big smile.
 That might be because she somehow reminds me of my own late nanny, who always seemed to have so much more energy than all of us kids when we were younger.
 The strip may be far-fetched but it rekindled some lovely personal memories and that’s another reason I’m including her here.

 Granny’s stablemate from Cheeky Weekly and Whoopee! comics, Mustapha Mi££ion also has a handful of strips in this book.
 He made a further transition to Whizzer & Chips too when Whoopee! folded, such was his popularity.
 Having discovered oil, making him and his father extremely wealthy, his dad sent him to the UK for his education and supplied him with a mansion, land and staff to keep him occupied.
 Originally drawn by the legendary Reg Partlett, the early stories had him desperately trying to fit in and often misinterpreting the needs of others, going far beyond what was actually needed because he had the wealth to do so.

-Joe McCaffrey soon took over and it’s his strips reprinted here.
+Joe McCaffrey soon took over and his strips are reprinted here.
 In these stories Mustapha was the opposite of all the filthy rich kids we’d normally find in our comics; he was kind hearted, playful and would do anything for his friends.
 I do mean anything.
 Nothing was too much for this young boy as far as treating his friends was concerned.
 Most importantly, it never felt like they were taking advantage of him; they were always shown enjoying his company whether he was being extravagant or not.
 But of course the strip had to have the indulgence, that was the whole point and in the McCaffrey years it was all about Mustapha simply having fun.

 After he moved to Whizzer & Chips, Frank McDiarmid took over and apparently (I’ve never read them) there wasn’t always a happy ending.
 From what I’ve found out, sometimes Mustapha would do things with his wealth that would annoy his friends at the end of the stories, but for me the boy in the strip above is the one I know and love to this day.

-The final selection from the 1988 book I have for you took two strips with two named characters each and merged them together into the mouthful of (deep breath) Ivor Lott and Tony Broke with Milly O’Naire and Penny Less.
+The final selection from the 1988 book I have for you took two strips with two main characters each and merged them together into the mouthful of (deep breath) Ivor Lott and Tony Broke with Milly O’Naire and Penny Less.
 The two male characters started off in the pages of Cor! comic, eventually making the shift into Buster (everyone seemed to at some stage), while the two young ladies ended up in the same comic after making the transition from Jackpot in 1982.
 The girls may have left again in 1987 but Ivor and Tony stayed put and would cling on all the way through to the final Buster in the year 2000.
 Despite the final years being all reprint material, that’s still an incredible 30 year lifespan for their strip.

 It looks the part on any book shelf rather than a pile of comics in a cupboard somewhere